-Our picks don’t include a detailed overview of the product, but instead, we provide you with a broad overview instead.
-If you’d like to get more specific details on any of the products noted in this blog, make sure to visit our website where you can read blogs on these headsets, or watch videos from our Youtube channel.
+If you’d like to get more specific details on any of the Microsoft Teams headsets in this blog, make sure to visit our Headset Advisor website where you'll find some good product information, as well as blogs, and review videos from our highly acclaimed Youtube channel.

 5 Best Headsets For Teams Video With Mic Tests

-Many resellers on third party sources like Amazon are not authorized resellers, and you may face the following:
+Many resellers on third party platforms like Amazon, are not authorized resellers, and if you're not careful, you may face the following:

-- The product includes software that is no longer supported & requires updates to prevent network vulnerability.
+- Software that is no longer supported & requires updates to prevent network vulnerability.

-- If product does not work properly, you will not get product support or a warranty replacement for a defective headset.
+- Limited, or no product support or a warranty replacement for a defective or problematic headset.

 Best wired Headset For Quiet Environments

 The headset for this category is designed for use in those environments that are quiet.
-This could be for someone who works in a private office, or perhaps someone who’s working from home.
-In both examples, there’s no background noise for the headset to deal with.
-With that said, our top pick is:
+This could be for someone who works in a private office or at home where noise isn't an issue.
+Our top pick is:

-This is a wired, USB Microsoft Teams compatible headset that’s considered to be a mid-range model in the extensive Jabra headset lineup.
+This is a wired, USB Microsoft Teams compatible headset that’s a mid-range model in the extensive Jabra headset lineup.

 This headset is Microsoft Teams certified, and is literally a plug-and-play headset that requires no software download.
-And, for those who work in offices that restrict downloading software, then this will be good news to you.
-Plugging it in will give you a great sounding, comfortable headset and it will keep you from getting a visit from your IT staff asking questions about that software you just downloaded.
+And, for those who work in offices that restrict downloading software, this will come as good news.

-Because this is a Teams certified headset, you can access calls directly from the headset rather than having to utilize your mouse through the application.
+Because this is a Teams certified headset, you can access calls directly from the headset rather than through the application.
 This makes routine calls far more convenient and less cumbersome.
 You can not only take and end a call from the headset, but you can also mute and unmute the call from it as well.
 Again, more convenient.